aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

 * **onFailure**: In the event a record fails and consumes all retries, the record will be sent to SQS queue or SNS topic that is specified here
 * **parallelizationFactor**: The number of batches to concurrently process on each shard.
 * **retryAttempts**: The maximum number of times a record should be retried in the event of failure.
-* **startingPosition**: Will determine where to being consumption, either at the most recent ('LATEST') record or the oldest record ('TRIM_HORIZON').
-'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all records that arrived prior to attaching the event source.
+* **startingPosition**: Will determine where to begin consumption.
+'LATEST' will start at the most recent record and ignore all records that arrived prior to attaching the event source, 'TRIM_HORIZON' will start at the oldest record and ensure you process all available data, while 'AT_TIMESTAMP' will start reading records from a specified time stamp.
+Note that 'AT_TIMESTAMP' is only supported for Amazon Kinesis streams.
+* **startingPositionTimestamp**: The time stamp from which to start reading.
+Used in conjunction with **startingPosition** when set to 'AT_TIMESTAMP'.
 * **tumblingWindow**: The duration in seconds of a processing window when using streams.
 * **enabled**: If the DynamoDB Streams event source mapping should be enabled.
 The default is true.